 About 25% of this crate is made of durable recycled materials and you have these pre-drilled zip tie holes that are strong enough to keep the kennel door tightly shut.
 The cable ties are also quick-release and hence, highly recommended.
 There is one single metal door, which again is quite robust, preventing your dog from pulling the door inwards by force.

 The presence of “live animal” stickers and air holes on all four sides for maximum ventilation further makes it IATA compliant.
 The Petmate Sky Kennel also has protruding handles or rims on the sides and the manufacturers did this to follow the rim spacing requirement of the airlines.
 The kennel contains two attachable food and water dishes that can be clipped to the kennel door and are accessible by the handler without having to open the entire door.

 An additional safe lock is yet another prominent feature of this IATA compliant dog crate.
 While most crates have two pins to lock into the top and bottom of the kennel, this one has a vault style locking system where four pins are used in all the four sides of the crate, thereby, promising enhanced confinement.

 The Petmate Sky Kennel is possibly the closest to what an official airline approved dog crate should be.
 However, there is one downside and that is, it comes with plastic nuts and bolts while the perfect IATA compliant dog crate must have metal nuts and bolts.
 However, if this crate appears suitable in all other respects, you can buy metal nuts and bolts and replace the plastic ones.
 The crate, as such, is easy to assemble and transport.
-Since, it’s an overall good buy and also value for money, owners who are frequent travellers are recommended to buy this one for sure.
+Since it’s an overall good buy and also value for money, owners who are frequent travelers are recommended to buy this one for sure.